PalmiizKittinan/pkl-rest-api-auth/README.md

 }
 ```

-- If a logged-in user does not have sufficient permissions, they will receive a `403 Forbidden` error:
+- If a logged-in user does not have sufficient permissions, they will receive a `403 Forbidden` response:

 ```json
 {